 The desperate teen clutched to his small bag that swayed frantically in the night air.
 The stolen jewels clacked within the fabric, and his knuckles transitioned to a deathly white due to the profound hold he had around the worn cloth.

 ‘Hurry, hurry!’
 Eliam thought to himself, gritting his teeth.
 He stole a glance behind him and saw the guards drawing near.
 Heavy armor shielded their bodies except for their muscle-bound arms that carried brass machetes and sickles.
 Their faces twisted with rage as their cheeks and forehead burnt red.
 Their lips tightened to firm lines before throwing accusations:

 “Get back here, you little bastard!”

 “We’ll have your head!”

 Eliam swallowed the cold night air and wiped sweat off his brow.
-His fingers brushed the scar that grazed his forehead and ended at his right eye.
+His fingers brushed the scar that grazed his temple.
 He threw his head up to the sky and witnessed a shooting star flying overhead.
 For just that second, he wondered if he could simply fly away, but the thought didn’t last.

 “He’s on the roof!”

 Eliam’s head swerved to see the guards running into the house, never minding the startled residents as they raced to the roof.

 “Shit,” Eliam muttered.
 He inhaled once more before he resumed his escape.
 He leaped to another roof and did the same with the following.
 Sprinting like a tiger against the night sky, a sense of triumph overcame the thief as a smile crossed his dry lips.
 His gray eyes brightened up when the full moon showered his face.

 However, the moment fled when, as he was about to jump to another roof, the silver flash of an arrow ripped through the air and merely missed Eliam’s head.